-In December 2017, the Government passed the Healthy Homes Guarantee Act Regulations 2017.
-This Act amended the Residential Tenancies Act, and enables standards to be made to make rental homes warmer and drier.
-The standards set minimum requirements to create warmer, drier rental homes (the healthy homes standards).
+In December 2017, the Government passed the Healthy Homes Guarantee Act 2017.
+This Act amends the Residential Tenancies Act 1986 and enables standards to be made to make rental homes warmer and drier.
+The standards have now been finalised and drafted in the Residential Tenancies (Healthy Homes Standards) Regulations 2019.
+Details about the healthy homes are set out below.

 There must be fixed heating devices, capable of achieving a minimum temperature of at least 18°C in the living room only.
 Some heating devices are inefficient, unaffordable or unhealthy and will not meet the requirements under the heating standard.

 Rental homes are often well below the World Health Organisation’s recommended minimum indoor temperature of 18°C. A large proportion of rental homes have no, inadequate or inefficient heating available for tenants to use to reach an appropriate indoor temperature.
 22% of rental homes have no fixed heating in the home and many more homes only have unaffordable or unhealthy heating.

 The heating standard will require all rental homes to have a fixed heating device capable of reaching 18°C during the coldest days of winter in the main living room.
 The main living room is the largest living room in the home.
 The heating standard does not require bedrooms to have heating devices as most bedrooms can be heated by portable heaters which are relatively inexpensive to buy.
 Heaters that have a capacity to reach 18°C, even during very cold weather, are capable of reaching higher temperatures most days of the year.